gbr-dms/rimrep-documentation/docs/internal/internal-tools-and-services.md

 ## Slack

-There is a RIMReP DMS Slack Workspace (separate to IMOS).
+There is a GBR DMS Slack Workspace (separate to IMOS).

 https://rimrepdms.slack.com